 |Water||December 11-12 (13), 2021|

-A deposit of $500 is required to secure your registration, and will cover tuition for the final weekend, as well as a portion of the second-to-last weekend.
+A deposit of $300 is required to secure your registration, and will cover a portion of the tuition for the final weekend (Water 2021).

 The invoice for each module is issued two months prior to the workshop weekend, and due one month prior.

 In the (very rare) event of a workshop cancellation, all tuition will be refunded.
 Otherwise, any refund is at the sole discretion of Perennial Medicine.

 Add any or all of the following products to your cart, then click “View Cart” to checkout!